dcavar/dcavar.github.io/README.md

 **Publications:**

-- Damir Cavar, Ludovic V. Mompelat, Muhammad S. Abdo (2024) The Typology of Ellipsis: A Corpus for Linguistic Analysis and Machine Learning Applications.
-Paper to be presented at the [ACL Special Interest Group on Typology](https://sigtyp.github.io/) ([SIGTYP](https://sigtyp.github.io/)) 2024, colocated with the [18th Conference of the European Chapter of the Association for Computational Linguistics](https://2024.eacl.org/), St Julian's, Malta (March, 2024). (full paper)
+- [Damir Cavar], [Ludovic V. Mompelat](https://www.linkedin.com/in/ludovic-mompelat-8a1960b8/), [Muhammad S. Abdo](https://www.linkedin.com/in/muhsabrys/) (2024) The Typology of Ellipsis: A Corpus for Linguistic Analysis and Machine Learning Applications.
+Paper to be presented at the [ACL Special Interest Group on Typology](https://sigtyp.github.io/) ([SIGTYP](https://sigtyp.github.io/)) 2024, colocated with the [18th Conference of the European Chapter of the Association for Computational Linguistics](https://2024.eacl.org/), St Julian's, Malta. ([full paper](https://aclanthology.org/2024.sigtyp-1.6/))

 - Cavar, D., A. Aljubailan, L. Mompelat, Y. Won, B. Dickson, M. Fort, A. Davis and S. Kim (2022) *Event Sequencing Annotation with TIE-ML* (2022) in proceedings of the [The Eighteenth Joint ACL - ISO Workshop on Interoperable Semantic Annotation](https://sigsem.uvt.nl/isa18/) ([ISA-18 2022](https://sigsem.uvt.nl/isa18/)), at [LREC 2022](https://lrec2022.lrec-conf.org/en/) in Marseille, France.